The Monday Meeting

 Cart closes Sun May 31 at 11:59pm ET · 25 seats total · Diagnosis by name on Day 1

-Are you against having a working business asset done by Friday June 5 for the price of two months of AI subscriptions you were going to cancel anyway?
+Are you against walking into Friday June 5 with a real project finished and the Frame running your operation, for the price of two months of AI subscriptions you were going to cancel anyway?

 Secure Your Seat · Early Bird $297P.S.
 Twenty-five seats.
 Hard cap.
-The man not in the room does not run the methodology live.
-The man not running it live does not finish.
-Saturday June 6 you read your inbox from a man whose asset is live.
+The man not in the room does not learn it live.
+He does not run the challenges.
+He does not walk out with the Frame.
+Saturday June 6 he reads his inbox while another man's project is already running.
 That is the cost of waiting.